-An intuitive overview to discover the different dimensions of BIM and the information flows involved in a BIM-based design
+The dimensions of BIM: an intuitive overview to outline the heterogeneity of the information flows involved in a BIM-based design

 - 3D modelling | geometrical, graphical information

 - 4D time-related info| construction sequencing by means of Gantt charts and timelines

 - 5D cost analysis | cost management, construction cost estimating, etc.

 - 6D sustainability| environmental, economic and social sustainability impact studies

 - 7D life cycle and maintenance | Facility Management: planning and management of maintenance operations throughout the building’s lifecycle.

 In addition to the 7 dimensions mentioned above, there is now an open debate on three “new dimensions of BIM” including: